Designing Authentic Assessment

 This workshop is for staff who design and/or mark students’ assessments.
 In particular, this session is for staff who would like to review their existing practice and explore alternative and innovative/authentic assessment methods.
 By authentic assessment, we mean a form of assessment in which students are asked to perform tasks that lead to skills and knowledge relevant for a range of ‘real-world’ activities beyond education.

-This workshop is intended to complement the Introduction to Assessment for Learning, A Practical Guide to Setting and Marking Assessments and Practical Guide to Giving Effective Feedback workshops.
+This workshop is intended to complement the Introduction to Assessment for Active Learning, A Practical Guide to Setting and Marking Assessments and Practical Guide to Giving Effective Feedback workshops.
 These four assessment-related workshops are meant to be complementary; attending all of them is not compulsory but is worthwhile if you are involved in reviewing/refining both formative and summative assessment.
 A more advanced Focus on Programme Level Assessment Design workshop is also available for staff with responsibilities for entire modules or programmes.